 The University of Richmond, B.A., summa cum laude

-Dan has been recognized by Ohio Super Lawyers as a Rising Star for 2019 and 2020.
+Dan has been recognized by Ohio Super Lawyers as a Rising Star each consecutive year from 2019-2023.
 Rising Stars are selected by their peers as the top up-and-coming attorneys who are under 40 or who have been practicing for 10 years or less.
 Only 2.5 percent of the attorneys in Ohio are named to the Rising Stars list each year.

 Dan graduated from Case Western Reserve University School of Law, cum laude, and the University of Richmond, summa cum laude, with a Bachelor of Arts degree in History.
 As a second year law student, Dan won Case Western Reserve’s Dean Dunmore Moot Court Competition and subsequently served as president of the law school’s moot court board.
 While in law school, Dan also served on the editorial staff of Health Matrix: Journal of Law-Medicine, which published his note on free-exercise challenges to the Affordable Care Act’s contraceptive coverage mandate in March 2013.
 Dan’s honors also include membership in the Order of Barristers, the Paul J. Hergenröeder Award for Trial Tactics, and membership in the Phi Beta Kappa national honorary society.